FabioNardelli/DataStructures/README.md

 * **PriorityQueue** - priority queue made with a dynamic heap
 * **Graph** - graph made with a dynamic array of adjacency lists

-These files have been compiled with GCC 6.3.0 (MinGW) with the options `'-Wall -Wextra -pedantic-errors'`
+These files have been compiled with GCC 6.3.0 (MinGW) with the options `-Wall -Wextra -pedantic-errors`
 and debugged with gdb, but they haven't been tested thoroughly, so there may still be some bugs.